-Enrolling Coaches are required to provide their credit card information to sign up; however, some Coaches may be eligible for an exception to future business service fees, such as in the case with those U.S. Coaches applying for the military waiver, non-profit organizations enrolling as a U.S. Coach and U.S. Coaches who are residents of North Dakota.
+Enrolling Coaches are required to provide their credit card information to sign up; however, some Coaches may be eligible for an exception to future business service fees, such as in the case those U.S. Coaches applying for the military waiver, non-profit organizations enrolling as a U.S. Coach and U.S. Coaches who are residents of North Dakota.

 You can also commission the girls you get to do the programs (who don’t wish to coach) and a percentage off of all the supplements they buy, hence why supplements and products are pushed at you from the start.

-When I first signed up to the coach, I would have done this vs. signing up under someone else and making them more money.
+When I first signed up with the coach, I would have done this vs. signing up under someone else and making them more money.
 You want to be at the top of the pyramid calling the shots, not in the middle or bottom, always working for someone else.

-Something important to also note is if you ever decide to leave the squad you sign up under and want to coach under another coach or start your stem, your coach who you initially signed up under now retains and gets all of your clients/ signups (that you worked your ass off to get) as their own!
-This means you are starting over and lose all your rankings within the company.
+Something important to also note is if you ever decide to leave the squad you signed up under and want to coach under another coach or start your stem, your coach who you initially signed up under now retains and gets all of your clients/ signups (that you worked your ass off to get) as their own!
+This means you are starting over and losing all your rankings within the company.